prisma/prisma1/content/02-Concepts/03-Functions-&-Events/02-3-Types-of-Functions.md

 ---
 alias: ai9onos0fu
-description: An overview how data validation and transformation works in Graphcool.
+description: An overview of the three different function types that can be used on the Graphcool platform and how to use them.
 ---

 # Hooks